CommittedTeam/commitcanvas-models/README.md

 # commitcanvas-models

-## Set up the invironment
+## Set up the environment

+- clone the repository.
-- clone the repository and navigate to `commitcanvas-model` branch.
-Then download the data release `data-0.1.0.tar.gz` from releases.
-Inside  `data-0.1.0.tar.gz` you will find `data` directory.
-Place it inside `commitcanvas_models` directory.
+- Download the data `angular_data.ftr` from releases.
+Place the file inside `comitcanvas_models/data`
+- Install [poetry](https://python-poetry.org/) or ensure that you have all the dependencies listed in `pyproject.toml` installed
-- `poetry install`
+- Install the dependencies `poetry install`
-- `poetry shell`
+- Enter poetry shell `poetry shell`

 ## Commands for experiments